alainassaf/alainassaf.github.io/_posts/2020-04-22-Powershell-Invoke-RestMethod.md

     break
 }
 ```
-The rest of the function takes the results, randomy picks from the results (Pixabay returns 20 images as a default) and uses an Invoke-WebRequest to download the image.
+The rest of the function takes the results, randomly picks from the results (Pixabay returns 20 images as a default) and uses an Invoke-WebRequest to download the image.
 ```posh
 if ($pixabay_query.totalHits -eq 0) {
     Write-Warning "No query results"